mondus/mondus.github.io/teaching/COM4521/index.md

 Anonymous feedback can be provided for the course content at any time by [visiting the feedback form](https://goo.gl/0r73gD).
 For example have you found the content useful, too easy or difficult, or would you like some aspect of the course to be clarified?

-# Discussion and Announcements
+# Discussion, Announcements and Help

-Discussion and announcements will be made via the modules Gooogle Group.
+Discussion, announcements and help requests (outside of the labs) should be made via the modules public Gooogle Group.

 [https://groups.google.com/a/sheffield.ac.uk/d/forum/com4521-group](https://groups.google.com/a/sheffield.ac.uk/d/forum/com4521-group)